Quick overview:

 From embassies to beaches: where to get married

-There are several ways to get married abroad, depending on your preferences, the legal conditions of the country and the availability of the relevant authorities.
-The most common choice is a civil ceremony in front of the local registry office, which is governed by the law of the country.
+There are several ways to get married abroad, and the choice of location depends on your preferences, the legal conditions of the country and the availability of the relevant authorities.
+The most common choice is a civil ceremony in front of the local registry office, which is governed by the country’s laws.
 Here, however, you will need to comply with all administrative requirements, including the delivery of the prescribed documents, and have them translated or certified.

 Another option is a church wedding in a church, which must comply with the rules of the church in that country.
 Church ceremonies are often combined with civil registration in order to be legally recognised.